atom-morgan/atom-morgan.github.io/portfolio/seraph.md

   <h2 class="block-title line-top">Contributions</h2>
 </div>

-Working with Seraph Group Investment Firm, I was the sole developer building an internal video conferencing application to allow startup entrepreneurs to remotely pitch investors.
+I was the sole developer building an internal video conferencing application to allow startup entrepreneurs to remotely pitch investors.
 Application features I built include live video streaming, screen sharing, real-time chat, along with Google Chrome and Mozilla Firefox extensions.

 I was also responsible for refactoring an entire AngularJS application towards a component-based architecture along with their internal CSS framework by isolating styles to components or pages, removing all unnecessary inline styles, and leveraging many other UI best practices.